dalelotts/angular-bootstrap-datetimepicker/README.md

 ## Peer Dependencies

 Peer dependencies:
- * Angular 7.x or higher (1.x will not work)
+ * Angular 8.x or higher (1.x will not work)
  * moment.js 2.22.2 or higher for date parsing and formatting
  * bootstrap 4.x for css/layout
- * open-iconic for the default icon's (you can use any icon libary you like)
+ * open-iconic for the default icon's (you can use any icon library you like)

 jQuery is NOT required.